TonyPhipps/SIEM/Tactics/Account-Logon.md

 - Windows Security Event ID 4648: A logon was attempted using explicit credentials

-# Response Options
-- Contact the account owner and determine if the issue is a configuration error.
-- Block the traffic from the source IP.

-## Possible False Postivies
+# Possible False Postivies
-- This method may pick up failed service accounts repeatedly trying to "do their job" with a locked account.
+- May pick up failed service accounts repeatedly trying to "do their job" with a locked account.
 Notifying the appropriate admin is a good idea here.